The success of the “Call of Cthulhu” role-playing game likely

 (Purchase from Amazon.com.)

-- Players co-operate to solve adventures using dice and cards, trying to collect enough elder
+- Players cooperate to solve adventures by rolling dice combinations and playing cards, trying to

-signs to seal away an Ancient One before it devours them.
-Thematically similar to Arkham
+locate enough Elder Signs to seal away an Ancient One before it devours them.
+Thematically

-Horror, this game is lighter and yet more strategic.
-(Purchase from
+similar to Arkham Horror, this game is lighter and yet depends on more cooperative

 - A miniatures game in which players play one of four factions vying for control of the